al3xandr3/al3xandr3.github.io/_posts/2012-04-02-confluence-automation.md

 categories:
   - ruby
   - automation
 intro: "Script to <strong>automate</strong> updating content of a confluence wiki, both page content and attachments.
-Can be used as standalone or as a (ruby)lib."
+Can be used as standalone or as a (ruby)lib"
 ---

 Here's a script that i use to automate updating an Confluence wiki content.
 Posting it here in case is usefull for someone else.
-I developed it on windows and with ruby 1.9.3 on Windows.
+I developed it on Windows7 and with ruby 1.9.3.

 Can be used as a standalone, like so: